 - Don’t Leave Your Drinks Unattended – You wouldn’t do this anywhere else in the world, why would you do it in Bogota?
 Bogota’s nightlife is incredible and everyone should experience it at least once, but make sure you keep an eye on your drink to make sure no one spikes it.

 - Learn A Bit of Spanish – As the capital city of Colombia, you’d expect many people to speak English.
 But that is not the case.
 Knowing a little bit of Spanish can get you out of sticky situations, especially if you can understand what the locals are saying.
+We recommend using iTalki, where native speakers offer tailored online lessons.

 - Don’t Fight Back If You Are Robbed – One of the most intuitive human instincts is to fight back when threatened.
 But in Bogota, that is a shortcut to getting stabbed and going to the hospital.
 Criminals are not afraid to use weapons in Bogota, and nothing is worth more than your life.

 - Get A Sim Card – Getting a sim card will not only let you get an Uber anywhere you need from the city, but it can also help you navigate around the city.
-Knowing your way around the city will help you look more confident and avoid anyone from coming up to you to “help”.
+Knowing your way around the city will help you look more confident and prevent anyone from coming up to you to “help”.

 - Travel Insurance – Perhaps the one thing that made me feel safe about traveling in Bogota was getting travel insurance.
 It gave me peace of mind knowing that I would be covered and reimbursed if I was robbed.
-I highly recommend getting some travel insurance for Bogota! ✔️ Check out our recommended travel insurance here!
+I highly recommend getting some travel insurance for Bogota!

 - Don’t Accept Drugs – Colombia and Bogota have a reputation for narco-tourism, and many travelers visit Colombia to take drugs and party.
 Unfortunately, this is one of the easiest ways to get into trouble.
 Not only will you get into trouble with law enforcement, but the drug dealer will know that you are under the influence and an easy target with lots of money.